Anton-Sam/cryptocurrency-trade-system/README.md

 ## Description
 StrategyTester is an easy-to-use library that allows you to create trading strategies and backtest them using Binance Historical Data.
 ## How to use it
-To create a trading strategy you need implement interface IStrategy.
+To create a trading strategy you need to implement interface IStrategy.
 ````C#
 public class TestStrategy : IStrategy
     {